 - No utility bill – If your home is hooked up to the municipal sewer system, then the costs of your sewer service are included in your utility bill.
 With a septic system, you avoid that cost.

 - Longevity – Septic tanks last up to 40 years, on average, as long as you keep them properly maintained.
-Regular maintenance includes getting an inspection every three years, using water efficiently, properly disposing of your waste, and maintaining your leach field.
+Regular maintenance includes getting an inspection every three years, using water efficiently, properly disposing of your waste with septic tank pumping, and maintaining your leach field.

 - Emergencies are contained – When your conventional sewer backs up, you’re getting your neighbor’s sewage in your home, too.
 When you have a septic tank, it’s only your own.
 Conversely, your sewage does not encroach on your neighbor’s property, either.

 What else should homeowners know about septic tanks?